 Is There A Push To Raise The Price Of Espresso?

-Italian consumer watchdog, Codacons, filed a complaint in May this year, stating that espresso prices had become too high.
+Italian consumer watchdog, Codacons, filed a complaint in May 2020, stating that espresso prices had become too high.
 This was in part thanks to the Italian government imposing a “Covid-19 tax” on widely-consumed products like coffee.

 Codacons noted that in Rome, espressos had increased in price from €1.10 to €1.50, while they had reached as high as €2 in Milan.